 Address: Rifle Range Dr. NW, Laporte, MN 56461

-If you’re on the search for something fun to do, head just north of Walker to the Northstar Shooting Sports Club.
+If you’re searching for something fun to do, head north of Walker to the Northstar Shooting Sports Club.
 The club offers handguns, rifles, archery, and trap and skeet ranges.

 They also have a sporting clay course with a wooded 1/2-mile walk through a partially open field.
-All ranges and courses are open to the public during all open club hours.
+All ranges and classes are open to the public during club hours.

-They also offer Hunter Safety Training and Youth Firearm Safety classes for those just getting started with sport shooting.
+They also offer Hunter Safety Training and Youth Firearm Safety classes for those just starting sport shooting.
 With the abundant opportunities for hunting in the area, it’s a good idea to learn how to handle a rifle safely.
 After visiting, you may discover a new passion for archery or trap and skeet!

 10. Chase on the Lake Resort